 Eye Health Supplements

-For patients who have been diagnosed with AMD, vitamin supplementation is a viable method for reducing progression of AMD.
+For patients who have been diagnosed with AMD, vitamin supplementation is a viable method for reducing the risk of progression of AMD.
 The AREDS study results in the mid-2000s showed that supplementation with antioxidants and carotenoids proved effective at reducing the progression of intermediate AMD.
 It stands to reason that the earlier we diagnose AMD in its clinical course, the more beneficial vitamin supplements may prove to be.
-Prescribing a carotenoid vitamin supplement that is right for each patient is a critical step in slowing progression of AMD in patients.
-Adding a vitamin to the daily regimen after a consultation with an eyecare provider is always an excellent idea.
+Prescribing a carotenoid vitamin supplement that is right for each patient is a critical step in slowing the progression of AMD in patients.
+Adding a vitamin to the daily regimen after a consultation with an eye care provider is always an excellent idea.